J-DubApps/EndpointPilot/PlanningDocs/MGMT-Functions-Manifest-Plan.md

 ## 6. Testing the Manifest

-After creating the manifest file, we should test it to ensure it works correctly:
+After creating the manifest file, I (J-DubApps) will test it via:
-1. Import the module using `Import-Module MGMT-Functions`
+1. Importing the module using `Import-Module MGMT-Functions`
-2. Verify that all exported functions and aliases are available
+2. Verifying that all exported functions and aliases are available
-3. Test each function to ensure it works as expected
+3. Testing each function to ensure it works as expected